subreet26/E-Comerce-SFSU/application/README.md

 # Server run local
 python manage.py runserver

-# Visit the website
+# Visit the local website
 http://127.0.0.1:8000/

-# Please go to
-application/pages/views.py
-## then enter your about me information

-# Add image into
-application/static/images/team/
-## Then replace your image field in views.py to match the filename
+# Test code
+please ensure your code is working locally

+# push code
+Please push code only to a feature branch you are allowed to mess up a feature branch as much as you want

+# merge code
+do a pr request from your feature branch into dev
+2 people will need to test your code to verify it works

+# Server changes
+will only be done by leads